UToledo dissertations have been made available in multiple places and formats as needs and technology have changed.

 Electronic copies may be obtained from multiple sources in which UToledo participates:

-The University Library maintains copies of printed dissertations, theses, and projects from UT graduates.
+The University Library maintains paper copies of many dissertations, theses, and projects from UToledo graduates:

 Scholarly Projects / Capstone Projects

 To find scholarly projects or capstone projects, do a keyword search for the phrase 'scholarly project' or 'capstone project' along with the name of the department, such as Physical Therapy, Nursing, Occupational Therapy, Physician Assistant, or Biomedical Science.
 These projects can also be browsed or searched in the UToledo Digital Repository.